 The School of Anaesthesia at Peninsula Postgraduate Medical Education aims to offer high quality training in Anaesthesia in a popular and picturesque part of the country.
 The hospitals offering training are based in Exeter, Plymouth, Taunton, Torbay and Truro.

-The training programme is competency based over a five year programme, after which a CCT (Certificate of Completion of Training) is awarded, subject to satisfactory progress and assessments.
+The training programme is competency based over a four year programme, after which a CCT (Certificate of Completion of Training) is awarded, subject to satisfactory progress and assessments.
 It is divided into 2 principal sections:

 Stage 2 Training (ST4 & 5)

 Doctors in Training are required to submit a competitive application to continue further CCT training.
 Once appointed, more senior training is provided.
 Doctors in Training will rotate to Derriford Hospital and receive modular training in various sub-specialities, including cardiac and neuroanaesthesia.
 A further three month block of intensive care will be undertaken.
 The final FRCA examination needs to be passed during this period.